Call center standard operating procedures and best practices

 Performance management

-Performance management covers the growth and development of the employees—both new and experienced.
+Performance management covers the new and experienced employees’ growth and development.

-Evaluations of performance based on key performance indicators (KPIs) are thoroughly checked by team managers—to be discussed with and to their respective team members.
+Performance evaluations based on key performance indicators (KPIs) are thoroughly checked by team managers—to be discussed with their respective team members.

-Call center metrics such as call abandonment, the amount of time spent on hold, and successful calls are put into place to determine an agent’s strong point and areas of improvement.
+Call center metrics such as call abandonment, the amount of time spent on hold, and successful calls are put into place to determine an agent’s strong points and areas of improvement.

 Training and coaching